-Our emerging interface business for iAppliances and other electronic devices may not be successful.

-Our emerging interface business for iAppliances and other electronic devices faces many uncertainties.
-Our inability to address these uncertainties successfully and to become a leading supplier of interfaces to these markets would result in a slower growth rate than we currently anticipate.
-We do not know whether our user interface solutions for these markets will gain market acceptance or will ever result in a substantial portion of our revenue on a consistent basis.
-The failure to succeed in these markets would result in no return on the substantial investments we have made to date and plan to make in the future to penetrate these markets.
+We cannot assure you that sales of our interface solutions for portable digital music players will continue at existing levels or expand or that our interface business for other iAppliances and electronic devices will be successful.
+These markets, primarily portable digital music players, accounted for approximately 41% of our net revenue in fiscal 2005, up from 16% and 7% in fiscal 2004 and 2003, respectively.
+Any downtum in this business would adversely affect our operating results.
+In addition, our interface business for other iAppliances and electronic devices faces many uncertainties.
+Our inability to address these uncertainties successfully and to become a leading supplier of interfaces to these other markets would result in a slower growth rate than we currently anticipate.
+We do not know whether our user interface solutions for these other markets will gain market acceptance or will ever result in a substantial portion of our revenue on a consistent basis.
+The failure to succeed in these other markets would result in no return on the substantial investments we have made to date and plan to make in the future to penetrate these markets.

-Various target markets for our interfaces in these markets, such as those for PDAs, smart phones, MP3 players, smart handheld devices, web terminals, Internet appliances, and interactive games and toys, are uncertain, may develop slower than anticipated, or could utilize competing technologies.
+Various target markets for our interfaces, such as those for PDAs, smart phones, smart handheld devices, Internet appliances, and interactive games and toys, are uncertain, may develop slower than anticipated, or could utilize competing technologies.
 The market for certain of these products depends in part upon the development and deployment of wireless and other technologies, which may or may not address the needs of users of these new products.